+Social distancing, also referred to as physical distancing, is important to limiting the spread of COVID-19.
 Within classrooms, the same children will be together each day, with the same teacher.
 Many will have reduced classroom sizes to allow for social distancing.
 During nap times, meal times and learning at desks and tables, children will be kept six feet apart.

 Upon arrival, your provider will check your child’s temperature and conduct a verbal health screening to check for any symptoms of illness.

 Providers should ensure that employees, children and families have ready access to hand sanitizer, handwashing stations or other hand hygiene products.
 Many providers are using this as an opportunity to help teach children about good hygiene, handwashing and health.
 Expect to see child-friendly signage and educational materials.